 Chronic pain can be treated in many ways.
 Medication is usually a primary strategy, especially painkillers and antidepressants.
 These medications can have serious side effects, especially when taken regularly as is common with chronic pain patients.
 Physical therapy and lifestyle changes like exercise and better sleep can also be beneficial.

-Medical cannabis can be effective in treating chronic pain and without the severe side effects of common painkillers and opioids.
+Medical cannabis also lets you avoid the most severe side effects of common painkillers and opioids.
 One main compound of cannabis, cannabidiol (CBD) is especially helpful with neuropathic pain, which can be extremely resistant to traditional treatment.

 Because of its gentler side effects and effectiveness with stubborn pain, many people have turned to medical cannabis for relief from their daily pain.